What is a precision balance?

 If you require help choosing the best precision scale for your needs, please contact us.

-Adam Equipment’s HCB balances are well-suited for education, lab work, field use, and many industrial applications.
-The HCB features Adam’s unique patented HandiCal® internal calibration with a built-in mass, and ShockProtect® as a safeguard against shock loading and accidental overload.
-Calibrate whenever you want without external masses, or use your own certified masses for traceability.
+Adam Equipment’s HCB precision balances features Adam’s unique patented HandiCal® internal calibration with a built-in mass, and ShockProtect® as a safeguard against shock loading and accidental overload.
+Perfect for schools, manufacturing warehouses, engineering, field work and laboratory weighing applications.

 Precision Balances Help